reidmilo/Dynamics-of-Speed-Dating-A-Machine-Learning-Analysis-of-Match-Patterns/README.md

 ![Figure 10](Visualizations/Figure10.jpg)

-The final tree method used for classification was boosted decision tree.
+The final tree method used for classification was a boosted decision tree.
 For this method, 5000 trees were formed at the optimal depth of 4.
 The boosted tree had a test set accuracy of 87.4% which is the least accurate from the multi-tree methods but more than the single tree.
 In Figure 11, the importance of each variable in the boosted tree is very similar to those in the random forest in Figure 10.

 ![Figure 11](Visualizations/Figure11.jpg)